How-To & Life · Guide · Money & Finance

 How to Plan Your 401(k) Contributions

-2026 contribution limit, employer match, traditional vs Roth 401(k), catch-up contributions at 50+, and vesting schedules.
+Estimate 2026 limits, employer match, traditional vs Roth, catch-up at 50+, and vesting schedules instantly.
+Free 401(k) planning tool with no registration needed.

 A 401(k) is the single most powerful wealth-building tool available to most US workers.
 Tax-deferred (or tax-free with Roth) growth, employer match, high contribution limits, and automatic payroll deduction do more for long-term outcomes than any investment selection.
 The 2026 contribution limit is $24,000 for under-50s and $31,500 with the 50+ catch-up.
 Most people leave free money on the table by missing the employer match or choosing between traditional and Roth without understanding the tradeoff.
 This guide covers contribution limits, the match math, Traditional vs Roth, catch-ups, vesting, and a decision tree for how much to put in.